 - Has my body recently manifested with stress?
 (Did I get a cold, cold-sores, or a acne-breakout?)

 - Am I short-tempered with people?

 - Do I need caffeine to get me going in the morning?

 - Do I need a drink to switch me off in the evening?

 - Is my “urgent-list” longer than my “important-but-not-urgent”-list?

 - Do I want to “go-it-alone”, without any support to help me achieve my goals?

-If you feel you need some guidance with this process, contact me using the form below and book in for a FREE taster call and learn more about how I can help.
+If you feel you need some guidance with this process, Book in for a FREE taster call and learn more about how I can help.